- Discover CFAR

 - Get Involved

 Highly focused workshops and group training sessions are open to all CFAR researchers and other investigators involved with international clinical trials.
-Previous workshops have included a data management workshop in Nairobi, Kenya and a mentoring workshop in Lima, Peru.
+Previous workshops have included data management workshops, qualitative methods, health economics methods and mentoring workshop.
+To request additional workshops or suggest new topics, please email cfarintl at uw.edu.

 Data Management Course – Nairobi, Kenya